 - Don’t touch the rocks.
 Oil from your hands degrades the rock surface.

 - Don’t disturb panel sites or nearby ruins.
 Picking up pieces of pottery or digging in soil disturbs the area and leads to erosion.

 - Don’t make fires near the panel sites.

 - Don’t enhance the petroglyphs with chalk, liquid, or paint.

 - Don’t make rubbings, molds or castings of petroglyphs.

-- Don’t carve, chisel, scratch, engrave, spray paint or write on rock art panels.
+- Don’t carve, chisel, scratch, engrave, spray paint or write on panels.
 This not only mars the petroglyphs but is a federal crime.

-- Don’t try to remove or take rock art from cliffs or boulders.
+- Don’t try to remove or take items from cliffs or boulders.
 It is vandalism and a federal crime, with stiff penalties including fines and imprisonment.